Online Structure Learning and Planning for Autonomous Robot Navigation using Active Inference: Discussion

+The current implementation relies on discretised actions ($x$ headings) and a fixed node influence radius, which may limit performance in highly constrained environments such as narrow passages where finer spatial resolution is required.
+Autonomous adaptive discretisation, reducing the influence radius or increasing angular resolution in cluttered regions, could address this limitation.

-In our current formulation, the agent reasons over discrete states representing specific locations in a topological graph, with metric information attached for localisation.
-This design allows efficient planning in large-scale environments but does not explicitly account for the uneven distribution of information across space.
-For example, a large open hall may be overrepresented in the graph despite containing little new information, whereas a narrow alley may provide greater utility but be collapsed into a few nodes.
-Grouping states by information gain, as proposed in~\cite{chunk_space,grid-cell_fragmentation_map_building,RHNVBP}, could improve the efficiency of both mapping and path planning by reducing redundancy and emphasising high-value regions.
+The discrete-state representation does not account for the uneven distribution of information across space.
+A large open hall may be over-represented in the topological graph despite containing little novel information, while a narrow alley may provide greater utility but be collapsed into a few nodes.
+This inefficiency becomes more pronounced in larger environments.

-Our system reached complete coverage with trajectories only moderately longer than those of manual exploration (on average 90\% as efficient in Coverage Efficiency (CE)).
-FAEL occasionally outperformed AIMAPP, but at the cost of heavier 3D mapping requirements and less reliable performance, as it failed more than 50\% of the time due to various reasons detailed in Appendix~\ref{app:human_int}.
-In contrast, AIMAPP and GBPlanner were the most robust baselines among all, with a 79\% and 87\% success rate, respectively.
-AIMAPP exploration was considered a failure when the map overlapped too much (localisation was lost and re-localised at the wrong location) or the robot flipped.
-Gbplanner is proving its reliability by only failing when the robot flips over unconsidered obstacles.
-Incorporating hierarchical reasoning, as suggested in~\cite{ours_hierarchy}, could further improve performance by enabling the agent to plan over multi-scale representations, accelerating coverage in large open areas while still resolving fine-grained details when necessary.

-Overall, the exploration experiments demonstrate that Active Inference provides a competitive alternative to dedicated exploration planners, with the added benefit of being embedded within a single framework that naturally supports goal-directed navigation as well.